ipitio/closure/README.md

 Set a node up in two or three steps:

-1. Move this directory to the target in any way you like, after modifying the files above.
+1. Move this directory to the target in any way you like.
+If you install the `deb` package provided in [Releases](https://github.com/ipitio/closure/releases), the directory will be in `/opt/closure`.
-2. Spin everything up by running, from the directory:
+2. Modify the files above and spin everything up by running, from the directory:

 ```{bash}
 sudo bash init.sh